bittnkr/uniq/doc/under-the-hoods.md

 Note how the number of threads does not affect the overall performance of the system.
 The flow for 2 threads is almost the same for 512.
 (It's lock-free dude!)

 ---
 This is a work in progress.
-Comments and benchmarks are wellcome.
+Your comments and benchmarks are wellcome.

 Released under the Creative Commons License (CC BY-SA 3.0)